Round-robin voting: Pairwise counting

+Beats matrix

-Pairwise counts are often displayed in a pairwise comparison or outranking matrix such as those below.
+Pairwise counts are often displayed in a beats, tournament, pairwise comparison, or outranking matrix such as those below.
 In these matrices, each row represents each candidate as a 'runner', while each column represents each candidate as an 'opponent'.
 The cells at the intersection of rows and columns each show the result of a particular pairwise comparison.
 Cells comparing a candidate to themselves are left blank.

 Imagine there is an election between four candidates: A, B, C and D. The first matrix below records the preferences expressed on a single ballot paper, in which the voter's preferences are B > C > A > D; that is, the voter ranked B first, C second, A third, and D fourth.
 In the matrix a '1' indicates that the runner is preferred over the opponent, while a '0' indicates that the opponent is preferred over the runner.